The Simrad CS90 comprises a Processor Unit (computer) with an operating panel, a transceiver and a hull unit with the transducer.

-The cables between the wheelhouse units and the CS90 Transceiver Unit in the sonar room must be dual high quality Ethernet cables.
-These can be purchased locally, or ordered from us.
+The cable between the wheelhouse units and the CS90 Transceiver Unit in the sonar room must be a high-quality Ethernet cable.
+This cable can be purchased locally, or ordered from us.

 The Processor Unit comprises a single powerful maritime computer.
 It is provided as a standard part of the delivery.
 It serves several functions.

 The Processor Unit handles the advanced signal processing required to present the information on the display, and it allows you to control the sonar.
 It provides the graphic presentation of the sonar views and the images that are created, it holds the menu system, communicates with the transceiver circuitry, and reads information from the peripheral units.
 The computer is based on a commercial design, but the software and hardware have been specified and assembled specifically to meet the sonar requirements.

 The Operating Panel allows you to access to the most frequently used functions in a fast and efficient manner.
 It also provides a trackball and the necessary control buttons to operate the menu system.